-You’ll notice that in many of the Korean love phrases below, there is often no specific word for “you”.
+You’ll notice that in many of the love phrases below, there is often no specific word for “you.”
 That’s because it’s not used often in the Korean language.

-Koreans will use the other person’s name, the other person’s, or omit the pronoun “you” all together.
+Koreans will use the other person’s name or omit the pronoun “you” altogether.

-You may see some phrasebooks that use the term “당신” to explicitly say “you”.
+You may see some phrasebooks that use the Korean word “당신 (dangsin)” to explicitly say “you.”
 That’s ok.
 However, the problem is that Koreans don’t use this term very often, so it sounds a bit strange.
-It’s very formal to be using it with Korean love phrases.
+This term is very formal to be used with love phrases.

-In the expressions below, you usually don’t need the “you” if it’s clear who the recipient is.
-If it’s unclear, then you can use add their name or title from part (ii) below.
+In the love expressions below, you usually don’t need the “you” if it’s clear who the recipient is.
+If it’s unclear, then you can add their name or title from part (ii) below.

 Rule #2: The Korean Name Game

 Koreans use a hierarchical system for referring to each other.
 Learning this system is important.
 It’s embedded in the language and in the Korean culture in a number of ways, and they consider it an important way of showing respect.

 Simply put, Koreans will talk differently to one another depending on the age difference between them and the other people they speak with.

-Here are the rules for using names and titles when addressing your boyfriend or girlfriend:
+Here are the language rules for using names and titles when addressing your boyfriend or girlfriend:

 Meeting & Dating Korean Phrases

 Maybe you’ve got a first date planned.
 Going to a fancy restaurant or a day to stroll around Korea.
-Or perhaps you’ve been meeting this special some for a few weeks?
+Or perhaps you’ve been meeting this special someone for a few weeks?

-Use these phrases to get the ball rolling.
-They will help you from planning the date, all the way up to becoming a couple!
+Use these dating Korean phrases to get the ball rolling.
+They will help you from planning the date all the way up to becoming a couple!

 You’ll notice a phrase about using KakaoTalk.
 KakaoTalk is a smartphone chat app that is the preferred app for residents of Korea.
-If you don’t use it yet, get on it and learn the ins-and-outs pronto!
+If you haven’t used it yet, get on it and learn the ins and outs!
 It could be just the boost your love life needs.

 Kind & Caring Korean Compliments

-These expressions will help you express your admiration for your date or significant other.
+These kind and caring Korean compliments will help you express your love or admiration and care for your date, Valentine, or significant other.
 He or she will appreciate your sincerity and kindness!
-If you’re close with that person, you can drop the 요 at the end, which would be a more informal way of saying the phrase.
+If you’re close to that person, you can drop the 요 at the end of the compliments.
+Dropping the 요 is a more informal way of saying the phrase.